alexjvr1/VelocityUCL/README.md

 ##### *METHOD:*

+Make sure you're using the latest version of the reference genome.
+We're using the references from NCBI RefSeq where available. e.g. [here](https://www.ncbi.nlm.nih.gov/assembly/GCF_905163445.1,GCF_905163445.1/?&utm_source=gquery)

 It is more efficient to run this code in the interactive node before submitting the mapping script to queue
 ```
+#Index the reference genome if needed.
+Check if the *fasta.fai* file exists in the SpeciesName/RefGenome/ folder in your local directory.
+If not, run the indexing code.
 #Index the reference genome if needed.
 Check if the *fasta.fai* file exists in the SpeciesName/RefGenome/ folder in your local directory.
 If not, run the indexing code.

 #index reference genome